A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 \begin{Lemma} We have a functor, $\I\colon \HFbiso \to \HFb$, given by, if $X$ is a HF space, then $\I(X)=X$, and if $f\colon X \to Y$ is a homeomorphism of HF spaces, then $\I(f)$ is the equivalence class of the span,

-\end{Lemma} (It is likely that a similar functor will map the category with objects the HF spaces, and morphisms the homotopy classes of homotopy equivalences of HF spaces, to $\HFb$, but we will not consider this, nor do we need it.) \begin{proof} It is clear that if $f\colon X\to Y$ is a homeomorphism of HF spaces, then $\I(f)=(s_X,X^I,f\circ t_Y)\colon X \to Y$ is a HF fibrant span, since $(s_X,X^I, t_X)\colon X \to X$ is a HF fibrant span.
-By construction, $\I$ sends the identities in $\HFbiso$ to the identities in $\HFb$.
+\end{Lemma} (It is likely that a similar functor will map the category with objects the HF spaces, and morphisms the homotopy classes of homotopy equivalences of HF spaces, to $\HFb$, but we will not consider this, nor do we need it.) \begin{proof}If $f\colon X\to Y$ is a homeomorphism of HF spaces, it follows that $\I(f)=\big(s_X,X^I,f\circ t_Y\big)\colon X \to Y$ is a HF fibrant span, since $\big(s_X,X^I, t_X\big)\colon X \to X$ is a HF fibrant span.
+Clearly, $\I$ sends the identities in $\HFbiso$ to the identities in $\HFb$.

 Let $f\colon X \to Y$ and $g\colon Y \to Z$ be homeomorphisms of HF spaces.
 We check that $\I(g\circ f)=\I(f)\bullet \I(g)$.
 To see this, look at the diagram below, where the top diamond is a pullback, defining the composite $\I(f)\bullet \I(g)$: